id-studiolab/Connected-Interaction-Kit/production_files/2023_edition/README.md

 # Online Documentation
 A GitHub Page containing tutorials and documentation of the kit's content is available at https://id-studiolab.github.io/Connected-Interaction-Kit/.

-The [/docs](/docs/)folder in this repository contains the kit's online documentation resources.
+The [/docs](/docs/) folder in this repository contains the kit's online documentation resources.
 The folder's contents are automatically compiled and deployed to the URL mentioned above whenever a change occurs.

 ---